kdgdkd/MIDImod/README.md

 MIDImod is a Python tool for musicians and producers who want to take full command of their MIDI data.
 It lets you intercept, creatively transform, and precisely reroute MIDI messages between your hardware and software instruments and controllers – all in real time.
 You define how MIDImod works using simple JSON text files, giving you powerful control without needing to be a coding expert.

-Think of MIDImod as a smart, customizable MIDI patchbay and processor, sitting at the heart of your setup.

 ## What can MIDImod do for you?

 MIDImod helps you overcome common MIDI limitations and explore new creative avenues with your gear.
 Here are some key things you can achieve: